sleepyfox/Code-Dojo-25/README.md

 	mocha --compilers coffee:coffee-script -R spec test-*.coffee

-You can also use this with the **-w** flag to have mocha watch for file changes and re-run the tests.
+You can also use this with the **-w** flag to have mocha watch for file changes and re-run the tests (this obviates the need for watchr or similar tools).

 The slides from the meeting can be found [here](https://speakerdeck.com/sleepyfox/code-dojo-25).
 You can find out more about the London Code Dojo at our [homepage](http://www.meetup.com/London-Code-Dojo/).